poncev/poncev.github.io/_posts/2024-11-06-modal-analysis-basics.md

 \end{equation}
 $$

-so we only remains to fix the diagonal matrix $d$.
+so it only remains to fix the diagonal matrix $d$.
 For that, notice that

 $$